DHI/mikeio/docs/dfsu.rst

-Apart from the common flexible file functionality, the Mesh object has the following *methods*:
+Apart from the common flexible file functionality, the Mesh object has the following methods and properties:

 .. autosummary::
     :nosignatures:

     mikeio.Mesh.write
     mikeio.Mesh.plot_boundary_nodes
+    mikeio.zn

 See the `Mesh API specification <#mikeio.Mesh>`_ below for a detailed description.
 See the `Mesh Example notebook <https://nbviewer.jupyter.org/github/DHI/mikeio/blob/main/notebooks/Mesh.ipynb>`_ for more Mesh operations (including shapely examples).